-The rate is currently $6.00 per hour.
+The rate is currently $8.00 - $10.00 per hour.
 There is no time limit.
 Pay stations accept only credit cards.
 Once parked, go to the pay stations in the lot and along West Observatory Road and Western Canyon Road and follow the instructions on the pay station.
 Once you have paid, take your receipt back to your car and place it on the dashboard.
 If you park without paying and displaying the receipt your vehicle will receive a parking citation.
 There are no refunds for parking fees.

 Parking near the Observatory is limited.
 The busiest times are evenings, weekends, summer, spring break, and holidays.